iamsitting/iamsitting.github.io/content/markdown/2025/01/hangfire-tracing.md

 - The background job gets a *separate trace*.
 - You, the human, get lost trying to connect the dots.

-That’s because **traces don’t magically carry over**.
+That's because **traces don't magically carry over**.
 Unless you explicitly pass trace context, each job runs in its own isolated observability bubble.

 ---

 ## 🧠 A Quick Primer on Traces, Spans, and Context

-If you're new to distributed tracing, here’s what you need to know:
+If you're new to distributed tracing, here's what you need to know:

 - A **trace** represents the full journey of a request through a system.
 - A **span** is a single unit of work (e.g., an HTTP handler, a DB call, or a background job).